AMC Ambassador: Rambler Attaché

 American Motors campaigned the Rambler Attaché, a specially prepared Ambassador convertible, for the auto show circuit.
-It was finished in deep-indigo pearlescent paint with red body side pinstripes and the car rode on chrome wire wheels.
+It was finished in deep-indigo pearlescent paint with red body side pinstripes, and the car was upgraded to real chrome wire wheels.
 The hood ornament featured a "crown-like Ambassador crest" while the interior's bucket seats were upholstered in indigo leather with ruby-red inserts.

 1966

-For 1966, minor changes greeted the Ambassador range.
-The V-shaped horizontal louver spanned unbroken between the headlamps and the effect was continued with twin rectangular trim pieces attached to the side of the front fenders at their leading edges by the headlamps.
-The effect was repeated in the new vertical wraparound taillamps with the top-line models receiving a twin set of horizontal ribbed moldings across the back of the trunk lid that simulated the look of the front grille.
-Hardtop coupes received a redesigned roofline that was angular in appearance with angle-cut rear side windows and a rectangular rear window.
+Only minor changes were introduced for the 1966 Ambassador range.
+The V-shaped horizontal louver spanned unbroken between the headlamps, and the effect was continued with twin rectangular trim pieces attached to the side of the front fenders at their leading edges by the headlamps.
+The styling effect was repeated in the new vertical wraparound taillamps, with the top-line models receiving a twin set of horizontal ribbed moldings across the back of the trunk lid that simulated the look of the front grille.
+The two-door hardtop received a redesigned roofline that was angular in appearance with angle-cut rear side windows and a rectangular rear window.
 The backlight no longer curved and wrapped slightly around the C-pillars.
 The changes made for a more "formal" notchback look that was popular at the time.

 Station wagons also received a new roof (that did not have as pronounced dip over the rear cargo area) as well as a redesigned tailgate and optional simulated woodgrain exterior side panels.
-Available with two rows of seats with a standard bottom-hinged tailgate with electric, fully retracting rear window or with an optional rear-facing third-row that featured a left side-hinged rear door, with a regular exterior door handle on the right side.
+Available with two rows of seats with a standard bottom-hinged tailgate with electric, fully retracting rear window or an optional rear-facing third-row that featured a left side-hinged rear door, with a regular exterior door handle on the right side.
 All station wagons carried a Cross Country badge.

 The 880 served as the base model line.
-The two-door sedan was the price leader at $2,404, but finished with the least sales for the model year.
+The two-door sedan was the price leader at $2,404 but finished with the fewest sales for the model year.
 The more popular and higher trimmed 990 models were available in sedan, wagon, hardtop, and convertible versions.
 Options included a vinyl roof, wire wheel covers, AM/FM radio, adjustable steering wheel, and cruise control.
 A new luxury DPL sub-model (short for "Diplomat") two-door hardtop debuted at the top of the range.

-The DPL included special lower body side trim and numerous standard convenience items such as reclining bucket seats upholstered in brocade fabrics or optional vinyl.
+The DPL included unique lower body side trim and numerous standard convenience items such as reclining bucket seats upholstered in brocade fabrics or optional vinyl.
 An optional interior trim featured houndstooth fabric and included two throw pillows.
 The DPL model was aimed to compete with the new, more upscale trimmed Plymouth VIP, Ford LTD, Chevrolet Caprice and Oldsmobile Cutlass Supreme.